 - Online job boards – Recruiters’ bread and butter.
 Online job boards put your job in front of a large, targeted audience.
 Although process matters here too, and it’s important to understand how job boards work to get the most out of them.
 For example, job titles serve as search terms on job boards, so an industry-standard title is more likely to show up than a unique internal one.
 And a job board may not show your ad if you don’t include a location.
 (That actually goes for every job ad, whether it’s for in-office or remote work.
 Method matters with remote hiring, so make sure to include a location.)
 Also, evergreen jobs (i.e., jobs you hire for repeatedly and, therefore, leave up on the job board) drop in rankings over time until they don’t show up at all.
 Unless you refresh them (i.e., repost them).

 Job posts are often the only piece of messaging from your company that a job seeker will see.
 If there’s anything in there that turns someone away, you’ve lost an opportunity.
-Or if there’s something not there that should be, you’ve missed out.
+Or if there are details not there that should be, you’ve missed out.

 Drafting all new job posts from a standardized template or previously successful job description ensures uniformity.
 Every job description will include important content like diversity information, benefits, and perks in approved company text rather than ad hoc language thrown in.